ExabeamLabs/Content-Doc/README.md

 ## How can it help me?

-The Content Documentation repository helps answer some of the most frequent question regarding Exabeam's rich security content:
+The Content Library helps answer some of the most frequent question regarding Exabeam's rich security content:

  - What Use Cases does Exabeam Content support out-of-the-box?
    - What are the Data Sources that can be used to get that content to function?